What is Arsenic?

 Access to a safe water supply for drinking, food preparation, and irrigation of food crops is the most important way to prevent exposures to arsenic.

-- National Toxicology Program.
-Arsenic and Inorganic Arsenic Compounds, Report on Carcinogens, Thirteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2014.
+- NTP (National Toxicology Program).
+Arsenic and Inorganic Arsenic Compounds, Report on Carcinogens, Fifteenth Edition.; Research Triangle Park, NC: U.S. Department of Health and Human Services, Public Health Service, 2021.
 Also available online.
-Last accessed December 12, 2014.
+Last accessed December 5, 2022.